Ricoledan/aws-certification-reference/README.md

 - Benefit from massive economies of scale
   - prices are reduced as AWS is more efficient due to large scale
+- Stop guessing capacity
+  - scale based on actual measured usage
+- Increase speed and ability
+- Stop spending money running and maintaining data centers
+- Go global in minutes: leverage the AWS global infrastructure

+## Problems solved by the Cloud

+- Flexibility: change resource types when needed
+- Cost-Effectiveness: pay as you go, for what use
+- Scalability: accomodate larger loads by making hardware stronger or adding additional nodes
+- Elasticity: ability to scale out and scale-in when needed
+- High-availability and fault-tolerance: build across data centers
+- Agility: rapidly develop, test and launch software applications

+## Types of Cloud Computing

+- Infrastructure as a Service (IaaS)
+  - provide building blocks for cloud IT
+  - provides networking, computers, data storage space
+  - highest level of flexibility
+  - easy parallel with traditional on-premise IT
+- Platform as a service (PaaS)
+  - removes the need for your organization to manage the underlying infrastructure
+  - focus on the deployment and management of your applications
+- Software as a Service (SaaS)
+  - completed product that is run and managed by the service provider

+## Example of Cloud Computing Types

+- Infrastructure as a Service:
+  - Amazon EC2 (AWS)
+  - GCP, Azure, Rackspace, Digital Ocean, Linode
+- Platform as a Service:
+  - Elastic Beanstalk (AWS)
+  - Heroku, Google App Engine, Windows Azure
+- Software as a Service:
+  - Many AWS services

+## Pricing of the Cloud -- Quick Overview

+- AWS has 3 pricing fundamentals (pay-as-you-go)
+  - Compute:
+    - pay for compute time
+  - Storage:
+    - pay for data stored
+  - Data transfer OUT of the cloud
+    - data transfer IN is free
+- solves the expensive issue of traditional IT